dwyl/PWA-Liveview/README.md

 ➡️ __Why `SolidJS`__ ?

-The idea is to have a LiveView skeleton with reactive components with a __minimal__ impact on the code.
+The idea is to keep the `LiveView` skeleton but with all reactive components replaced, with a __minimal__ impact on the code.

 ❗️This part is optioniated.